wzmli/phyloglmm/response.md

 As currently presented I found this paper a little bit in between an application note and a research paper but lacking some key components from both, but turning it into a research paper would require, in my opinion, the addition of an empirical example (see also comments from reviewer 1).

-**MLi: This paper is intended as an application/software paper.
+**MLi: This paper is intended as an application/software paper.**
-TODO: didn't we already do this? double check.
-We have included the example provided in Chapter 11 Garamszegi and Li et al. Dune mellow example.**
+**TODO: didn't we already do this?
+We have included the example provided in Chapter 11 Garamszegi.
+We can add Li et al. Dune mellow example if we want.**

 The benchmarking of the new method is interesting but is mixing too many confounding factors linked with the different implementations of the various packages (see also comment from reviewer 2).
 What is the performance of the new model all else being equal?
 How much of the performance results is actually due to differences the optimization among the different R packages?

 **MLi: The model is the mathematically equivalent, thus, the difference is the speed/efficiency.**

-**MLi: Comparing pez and phyr uses lme4 correlation structure.
-This is the most direct comparision. **
+**MLi: Comparing pez and phyr uses lme4/glmer correlation structure.
+This is the most direct comparision of the proposed method (i.e. correlation vs random effect matrix structure. **

 In the Introduction, a broader perspective about PCMs should be given before jumping into the specifics of the models tested here.
 Phylogenetic comparative methods include lots of other things, see e.g. Luke Harmon’s book: https://lukejharmon.github.io/pcm/chapters/.
 In general, a better reference to previous work is required and some claims of the paper should be either demonstrated or removed.
 For example, stating that “existing [PCM] procedures are either insufficiently flexible or too computationally demanding to analyze large data sets” is simply not true.
 There are many research papers applying PCMs to large datasets (and as a side note: how large should a dataset be to be considered large?).